ARM-software/arm-trusted-firmware/docs/firmware-design.md

 ### BL2

-BL1 loads and passes control to BL2 at Secure-EL1.
+BL1 loads and passes control to BL2 at Secure-EL1 (for AArch64) or at Secure SVC mode (for AArch32) .
 BL2 is linked against and loaded at a platform-specific base address (more information can be found later in this document).
 The functionality implemented by BL2 is as follows.

 #### Architectural initialization

-BL2 performs minimal architectural initialization required for subsequent stages of the ARM Trusted Firmware and normal world software.
-EL1 and EL0 are given access to Floating Point & Advanced SIMD registers by clearing the `CPACR.FPEN` bits.
+For AArch64, BL2 performs the minimal architectural initialization required for subsequent stages of the ARM Trusted Firmware and normal world software.
+EL1 and EL0 are given access to Floating Point and Advanced SIMD registers by clearing the `CPACR.FPEN` bits.

+For AArch32, the minimal architectural initialization required for subsequent stages of the ARM Trusted Firmware and normal world software is taken care of in BL1 as both BL1 and BL2 execute at PL1.

 #### Platform initialization